0 Shares

 The synchronous learning model makes multiple students learn the same thing simultaneously.
 In addition to learning as part of a group, the students get opportunities to interact with the instructors and other learners regularly.
 Hence, the synchronous learning model adds a personal touch to digital learning.

 The personal touch makes it easier for instructors to boost the learning experience and student engagement.
-But asynchronous learning model often makes learning a lonely experience.
+But an asynchronous learning model often makes learning a lonely experience.
 A student has to learn without interacting or collaborating with others.
 Many students find it challenging to stay on track and meet deadlines while learning at their own pace.

 Pace of Learning